rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And he would not allow anyone to carry anything through the temple. ^1116

-And he was teaching them and saying to them, Is it not written, My house shall be called a house of prayer for all the nations?
+And he was teaching them and saying to them, Is it not written, 'My house shall be called a house of prayer for all the nations'?
 But you have made it a den of robbers. ^1117

 And the chief priests and the scribes heard it and were seeking a way to destroy him, for they feared him, because all the crowd was astonished at his teaching. ^1118